By Natalia Yurevich

 Thank you for inviting me, Natalia.

-Can you tell me a little bit where you grew up?
+Can you tell me about where you grew up?

 I grew up on a family farm on Yorke Peninsula, in South Australia.